cu-mkp/m-k-manuscript-data/_texts/p-141v_tl.md

 > *at bottom margin*
 >
 >
-> When you arrange the legs, be sure that they do not get over the belly, and that they are well set against the belly otherwise
+> When you arrange the legs, be sure that they do not get over the belly, and that they are well set against the belly otherwise <span class="ill"></span>

 *[continued]*